Solomon Islands Rugby Union Federation

 The Solomon Islands Rugby Union Federation, or SIRUF, is the governing body for rugby union in Solomon Islands.
-It was established in the 1960s, but only became fully affiliated to the International Rugby Board (IRB) in 1999.
+It was established in the 1960s, but only became fully affiliated to World Rugby in 1999.

-The Solomon Islands Rugby Union Federation is a full member of the Federation of Oceania Rugby Unions (FORU), which is the regional governing body for rugby in Oceania.
+The Solomon Islands Rugby Union Federation is a full member of Oceania Rugby (formerly Federation of Oceania Rugby Unions), which is the regional governing body for rugby in Oceania.

 Programs and affiliates

 SIRUF programs include 15-a-side and 7-a-side rugby competitions in Honiara and the Provinces, a women’s tag rugby competition, as well as high school and junior rugby competitions.
 The SIRUF has eight affiliated associations or member unions: